epomatti/aws-data-integrity/README.md

 ## S3 Object Lock

-- Prevents objects from being **deleted** from a configurable amount of time.
+- Set objects as **immutable** during a retention period.
 - Only for NEW buckets, while they are being created.
 Cannot apply this for existing buckets.
 - Automatically enables versioning.
-- New objects inherit bucket settings, but once created, it is possible to apply object-by-object settings.
+- New objects inherit bucket settings, if defined.
+However, possible to apply object-by-object settings.

 Modes:
-- Governance - Authorization to delete objects is granted via the `s3:BypassGovernanceRetention` actions.
+- Governance - Authorization to change objects is granted via the `s3:BypassGovernanceRetention` actions.
-- Compliance - No one is allowed to delete the object until the lock has expired.
+- Compliance - No one is allowed to change the object until the lock has expired.
 Not even the Root.

 ### Retention period type `GOVERNANCE`

-While the no retention period is defined, it is possible to apply change the objects.
+While no retention period is defined, it is possible to apply changes to the objects.

 Upload a new version `v2` of the file: